 This post may contain affiliate links.
 Read disclosure policy.

-One of my favorite things to make during the spring and summer months is a fresh fruit salad.
-The fruit is so ripe and juicy and the refreshing taste just can’t be beat on a hot summer day.
-This recipe is the perfect side dish to bring to a BBQ or get together and is a nice twist on your basic fruit salad.
+One of my favorite things to make during the spring and summer months is this rainbow honey lime fruit salad.
+The fresh fruit is ripe and juicy and the refreshing taste makes it the perfect side dish to bring to a BBQ or get together!

 Chopped fruit on cutting board.